 Arrows’ Impossibility Theorem is a very interesting mathematical result that has serious implications for preference aggregation – the act of capturing the choices of the members of a group.
-To understand the implication of this theorem, we first need to realise that there is more than one way to hold an election.
-This should be evident from the diversity in electoral systems in different institutions around the world.
+To understand the implication of this theorem, we first need to realise that there is more than one way to hold an election as evidenced by the diversity of electoral systems in different institutions around the world.

 The most common system that we in Pakistan are familiar with is the one where each voter simply votes for their most preferred choice and the person who gets the most votes wins.
-But this is not the only way to conduct an election.
-Other procedures may include mechanisms wherein everyone ranks their preferences and assigns them a score – the winner then could possibly be the person with highest score.
-There are many possible variants on this procedure.
-(This procedure is obviously attractive to third parties trying to break into a two-party system).
+But other procedures may include mechanisms wherein everyone ranks their preferences and assigns them a score – the winner then could possibly be the person with the highest score.
+There are many possible variants on this procedure, which is obviously attractive to third parties trying to break into a two-party system.

 There could also be procedures wherein voters give their least preferred options and thus move towards an outcome based on the elimination of everyone’s least favoured outcome.

 The interesting implication of the existence of multiple aggregation mechanisms is that a group of people could end up with completely different outcomes based solely on which election mechanism is used.

 So, which one is the best?
 That’s where the aforementioned Impossibility Theorem steps in to deliver some bad news – there is none.
 Essentially, it states that if we want our voting outcome to have certain basic (and fairly reasonably) characteristics, there is no voting system that can deliver it to us.
 Whatever your voting system, there will be some set of preferences that it will fail to capture.